seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 That needs no further question; and I know,
-His conscience witnesseth, it is my right.—
+His conscience witnesseth, it is my right.--
 Therefore, Valois, say, wilt thou yet resign,
 Before the sickles thrust into the corn,
 Or that inkindled fury turn to flame?